loader image

 What was a special moment for you personally?

-Dr Peter Schwidtal, First Chairman of Archemed, adds:
+Dr. Peter Schwidtal, First Chairman of Archemed, adds:

-‘Our craftsmen have done a fantastic job: What a piece of jewellery has been created!
-Health Minister Amna is also delighted with the new premises.
+Our craftsmen have done a fantastic job: What a gem has been created!
+Health Minister Amna is also enthusiastic about the new premises.

 A shared outlook?